-With per capita income of over \$10,800 and a middle and upper class making up 50 percent of the population, Malaysia shows good potential for growth as a market for high value consumer products.
-Best U.S. product prospects include fresh fruits and vegetables, pet foods, dried fruits, nuts, frozen potatoes and processed juices.
+With per capita income of over \$9,120 and a middle and upper class making up 50 percent of the population, Malaysia shows good potential for growth as a market for high value consumer products.
+Best U.S. product prospects include fresh fruits and vegetables, pet food, dried fruits, nuts, frozen potatoes and processed juices.

+Post:

-Post: Kuala Lumpur
+Kuala Lumpur